julien-poivret/SSH_basic/README.md

 !!!
 So only encrypted link will work from now... !!!
 (*** established by the ssh-copy-id command... ***)

-"switch to PasswordAuthentication yes for reenabling remote connection via password for eventualy adding other parrallel clients this allow to restart the procedure on each new clients localy by gnerating encrypted key then link them with the ssh-copy-id command (for every singel one...) and once all link are made lock the server by switching PasswordAuthentication to "no"
+"switch back to PasswordAuthentication yes if you want to reenable remote connection via password for eventualy adding other parrallel clients this allow to restart the procedure on each new clients localy... by generating encrypted key with ( the above method ), then link them with the ssh-copy-id command (for every singel one...) and once all links are made lock the server again by switching PasswordAuthentication to "no" in ```/etc/ssh/sshd_config```

 by the way the list of allowed keys by the server are stored in plane text at ~/.ssh on server side.

-* next type on terminal (**serverside!):
+* next type on terminal (always on serverside):
 ```
 $ sudo systemctl restart ssh
 ```